anuj-webdev/Frontend-Machine-Coding-Interview-Questions/README.md

 1. **Build a Basic HTML Page**: Create a basic HTML page that includes a header, navigation menu, main content section, and a footer.

 2. **Responsive Navigation Menu**: Implement a responsive navigation menu that collapses into a hamburger menu on smaller screens using HTML, CSS, and JavaScript/jQuery.
+[Best Resources to prepare](https://frontendgeek.com/frontend-interview/machine-coding-interview#menu-bar---responsive)

 3. **JavaScript Calculator**: Build a simple calculator using HTML, CSS, and JavaScript that can perform basic arithmetic operations (addition, subtraction, multiplication, division).
+[Best Resources to prepare](https://frontendgeek.com/frontend-interview/machine-coding-interview#games)

 4. **Image Carousel**: Create an image carousel/slider using HTML, CSS, and JavaScript/jQuery that allows users to navigate through a set of images with next and previous buttons.
+[Best Resources to prepare](https://frontendgeek.com/frontend-interview/machine-coding-interview#image-carousel)

 5. **To-Do List Application**: Develop a to-do list web application using HTML, CSS, and JavaScript.
 Users should be able to add, edit, and delete tasks.